MungeliDeli/speaker-ruling-classification/README.md

 * Reduction in manual categorization time
 * Increased usage of parliamentary information by researchers and citizens
 * Improved consistency in referencing past rulings by parliamentary staff
-* Enhanced accessibility of legal and legislative information for civic education
+* Enhanced accessibility of legal and legislative information for civic educationn

 ## 4. Project Scope